GR Supra (2019-)

 How much car tax you pay depends on when the car you have was registered to its first owner.
 The car then stays on that tax system through subsequent re-sales.

 All tax rates based on official CO2 emissions.
 Any car that produces less than 100g/km of CO2 was exempt from car tax.
-Diesel and hybrid cars, in general, produce low amounts of CO2 compared with petrol.
-So diesel and hybrid cars were generally cheaper to tax, if not tax free
+Diesel and hybrid cars, in general, produce low amounts of CO2 compared with petrol cars.
+So diesel and hybrid cars from this era are generally cheaper to tax, if not tax free.

 Only the first year's payment is based on CO2 emissions.
-From the second year of ownership onwards, owners pay a standard rate of £140 per year, or £130 for a hybrid car (rates update for April 2021-2022 tax year).
-Only zero emission cars that cost under £40,000 are exempt from car tax.
+From the second year of ownership onwards, owners pay a standard rate of £155 per year, or £145 for a hybrid car (rates update for April 2021-2022 tax year).
+Only zero emission cars are exempt from car tax.

-A large portion of the savings offered by more frugal diesel engines have now been swallowed by the change in car-tax rates from April 2017/2018 onwards.
+A large portion of the savings offered by more frugal diesel engines were swallowed by the change in car-tax rates from April 2017/2018 onwards.

-For example, under the old system, if you owned a diesel Ford Focus you would pay nothing in car tax for the first year.
-Then just £20 a year.
-If your car's CO2 levels were under 100g/km, like the diesel Nissan Qashqai, you would have been exempt from car tax completely.
+For example, previously, if you owned a diesel Ford Focus you would pay nothing in car tax for the first year.
+Then just £30 a year.
+If your car's CO2 levels were under 100g/km, like some versions of the popular diesel Nissan Qashqai, you would have been exempt from car tax completely.

-Now owners of the same cars have to pay between £120 and £140 in the first year, and £140 a year afterwards.
-That's an increase of £120-£140 a year over the older rules.
+Now owners of the same cars have to pay between £160 and £180 in the first year, and then £155 a year afterwards.
+That's an increase of £125-£155 a year over the older rules.